 - Standard shops: selling clothes, furnishings, toys, crockery, music, videos etc.

 - Specialist shops: selling only furniture and electrical goods, or bridalwear, or books and music etc.

-Source: This guidance in this section, on getting started in charity retail, has been prepared with particular reference to John Tough’s book Setting Up and Running Charity Shops (The Association of Charity Shops).
+Source: The guidance in this section on getting started in charity retail is based on John Tough’s book Setting Up and Running Charity Shops (The Association of Charity Shops).